Taiwan Oolong Tea Varieties

 Perhaps the most famous of Taiwan oolong tea, it is also known as Tung Ting oolong tea.

-It grows in Dongding Mountain (Frozen Peak) at 600 to 1,200 metres above sea level.
+It grows in Dongding Mountain (Frozen Peak) at 600 to 1,200 meters above sea level.

-It is characterised by medium oxidation (15% to 25%), medium withering and medium rolling.
+It is characterized by medium oxidation (15% to 25%), medium withering and medium rolling.
 It is half ball-shaped.

 Authentic Dongding tea comes from a part of the Mountain called